Free S&H For Orders Over $30

 Several early-stage human studies have looked at standardized curcumin extracts in relation to mood and emotional wellness, which can be closely linked with how individuals experience and respond to stress.
 Research topics include:

-• general mood scores and emotional well-being
+• General mood scores and emotional well-being

-• self-reported stress and fatigue
+• Self-reported stress and fatigue

-• markers of inflammation and oxidative stress
+• Markers of inflammation and oxidative stress

 • Many studies are relatively small